 Bury (C of E) Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-This means that we have a Child Protection Policy and procedures in place which we refer to in our prospectus.
+This means that we have a Child Protection Policy and procedures in place.
 Parents and carers are welcome to read the Policy on request; a copy of the policy can be found on this website

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-Our Child Protection Liaison Officer (CPLO) is Mr T Moore (Head Teacher).
+Our designated safeguarding lead (DSL) is Mr T Moore (Head Teacher)

 Our designated teacher for Children Looked After is Mr T Moore (Head Teacher)